-Obviously one of the key components of a good Instagram strategy is consistent posting, but you also want you’re messaging to be consistent.
-No, you don’t have to adhere to a theme constantly, but by creating posts based on or showcasing your values is a great way to build a strong brand identity.
+Obviously one of the key components of a good Instagram strategy is consistent posting, but you also want your messaging to be consistent.
+No, you don’t have to adhere to a theme constantly, but creating posts based on or showcasing your values is a great way to build a strong brand identity.

 Brand values are very important nowadays as users and customers place a greater emphasis on learning about the people and businesses they interact with, instead of just looking at their offerings.

 2. Set Yourself Apart